Introduction

 Frequently asked questions

-Indian Poker, also known as Blind Man's Bluff, is a card game where players hold cards facing outward on their foreheads.
+Indian Poker, also known as Blind Man's Bluff, is a game where players hold cards facing outward on their foreheads.
 They aim to deduce the strength of their cards by observing others.

 What is the highest-ranking card in Indian poker?